 CAS is the “active” component of a student’s education, beyond the classroom.
 The emphasis is on experiential learning, collaboration and personal growth.
 'Adventurous Journey', 'Skills building' and 'Physical Recreation' are also encouraged in CAS.
 There are a number of opportunities available at The York School to help students develop their CAS portfolio, but students are expected to independently seek ‘beyond York’ experiences.

-Students entering Grade 9 at The York School are automatically enrolled into the programme.
+Students entering Grade 9 at The York School are automatically enrolled into the program.

-- Providing leadership for children in high priority schools in Toronto through the Right to Play Youth to Youth Programme
+- Providing leadership for children in high priority schools in Toronto through the Right to Play Youth to Youth Program.

 - And more!